 Across the globe, governments are responding to COVID-19 by suggesting people practice social-distancing and self-isolation.
 For businesses, this means allowing their employees to carry out remote work and revising their offerings.
-We’ve gathered a list of software providers who are adjusting their prices to help businesses get through these turbulent times.
+We’ve gathered a list of software deals from providers who are adjusting their prices to help businesses get through these turbulent times.

 To be included in this article:

 - The licensing change or product pricing must be an adaption brought about by the COVID-19 pandemic.

 - The product pricing or licensing change must be accessible to a broad population of users (such as existing clients and new business clients).

 Changes limited to specific industry or profession (e.g. healthcare professionals) were not considered for this list.

 Software deals updated April 27th, 2020.